rwmailen/rwmailen.github.io/_posts/2016-12-21-year_in_review.md

 On July 1, I completed my preliminary oral exam.
 The exam included a discussion of the work I have done so far at NCSU, and I laid out my plans for the remainder of my research here.
 This is a major milestone leading up to my graduation next spring.

 I spent this summer and fall working on two manuscripts, which have now been submitted for review.
-One of these manuscripts is a collaboration with Amber Hubbard in which we looked to ways to induce curvature in polymer sheets.
+One of these manuscripts is a collaboration with Amber Hubbard in which we investigated ways to induce curvature in polymer sheets.
 The other paper was a study of the effects of thermomechanical loads on the self-folding behavior of shape memory polymer sheets.